The Best of Sherlock Holmes

 Chapter I: Wigmore Street Post Office

 In Lippincott's, the post office is first located on Wigmore Street, but a few sentences later it is placed on Seymour Street.
-The first English book edition by Spencer Blackett corrects this so that both sentences refer to "Wigmore Street."
+According to Sotheby's, this matches the original manuscript.
+The first English book edition by Spencer Blackett corrects it so that both sentences refer to "Wigmore Street."

 Chapter II: July vs. September

 Holmes says a letter that Mary Morstan received that morning is dated "July 7."
 Later that same day, in Chapter III, Watson calls it a "September evening."
+According to Sotheby's, this matches the original manuscript.
 Both Lippincott's and the first English book edition by Spencer Blackett contain this discrepancy.

 Chapter III (MS23): Dost Akbar